AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

 ### Time between orders

 * **Description**: Test your assumptions and expectations about your customers' purchase cycles with a **time between orders** analysis that looks at the average (or median!) amount of time between purchases.
 In the chart below, you can see that your best customers – those who place more than three orders – make their second purchase in less than six months.
-Customers who haven't placed a fourth order wait 14 months before making a second purchase.
+Customers who have not placed a fourth order wait 14 months before making a second purchase.
 * **Metric definition**: This metric performs an **average** of **Time since previous order** from **sales_flat_order** ordered by **created_at**.
 * **Report example**:
    * **Metric 1**: ≤ 3 orders